The Venture Bros.

-The Venture Bros. is an American adult animated action comedy television series created by Chris McCulloch (also known as "Jackson Publick") and Doc Hammer for Cartoon Network's late night programming block Adult Swim.
+The Venture Bros. is an American adult animated action comedy television series created by Jackson Publick and Doc Hammer for Cartoon Network's late night programming block Adult Swim.
 Following a pilot episode on February 16, 2003, the series premiered on August 7, 2004.

-The Venture Bros. was one of Adult Swim's longest-running original series in terms of years, and had the record for fewest seasons produced of a scripted show per year of continuous production, with seven produced seasons over fifteen years of production.
+The Venture Bros. is one of Adult Swim's longest-running original series in terms of years, with seven produced seasons over fifteen years of production.

-Throughout its run, the series has received critical acclaim for its writing, characters, humor, animation, and world building.
-It ended its run on October 7, 2018, with a total of 81 episodes over the course of 7 seasons, as well as 4 specials.
+Throughout its run, the series received critical acclaim for its writing, characters, humor, animation and world building.
+It ended its run on October 7, 2018, with a total of 81 episodes over the course of seven seasons as well as four specials.
 On September 7, 2020, series creator Jackson Publick announced on Twitter that the series had been canceled.
-On May 12, 2021, it was announced a direct-to-video film is currently in production and will premiere on Adult Swim and HBO Max.
-The film will act as a finale to the series.

-Plot
+A direct-to-video film, Radiant Is the Blood of the Baboon Heart, was released on July 21, 2023, on digital and July 25, 2023, on Blu-ray and premiered on Adult Swim and Max 90 days later.
+The film serves as the series finale.

+Premise

-The series chronicles the lives and adventures of the Venture family: emotionally insecure, unethical and underachieving super-scientist father Dr. Thaddeus "Rusty" Venture; his well-meaning but incompetent teenage fraternal twin sons Hank and Dean Venture; the family's bodyguard, secret agent Brock Samson, or his temporary replacement, the reformed villain and pederast Sergeant Hatred; and the family's self-proclaimed archnemesis, The Monarch, a butterfly-themed supervillain.
-Initially conceived as a satire of boy adventurer and Space Age fiction prevalent in the early 1960s, it is considered to be an action/adventure series with both comedic and dramatic elements.
+The series chronicles the lives and adventures of the Venture family: emotionally insecure, unethical and underachieving super-scientist father Dr. Thaddeus "Rusty" Venture; his well-meaning but dimwitted and incompetent teenage fraternal twin sons Hank and Dean Venture; the family's bodyguard, secret agent Brock Samson, or his temporary replacement, the reformed villain and pederast Sergeant Hatred; and the family's self-proclaimed archnemesis, The Monarch, a butterfly-themed supervillain.
+Initially conceived as a satire of boy adventurer and Space Age fiction prevalent in the early 1960s, it is considered to be an action/adventure series with both comedic, dramatic, and worldbuilding elements.